eu-digital-identity-wallet/eudi-docs-site/docs/iOS/Self-signed Certificates.md

 # How to work with self signed certificates on iOS

-In addition to the change below, in order for the app to interact with locally running service a small code change is required to do this successfully.
+In order for the app to interact with locally running service the following changes need to be done:

-Before running the app in the simulator add these lines of code to the top of the file WalletKitController just below the import statements.
+1. Before running the app in the simulator add these lines of code to the top of the file WalletKitController just below the import statements.

 ```swift
 class SelfSignedDelegate: NSObject, URLSessionDelegate {